sergueik/springboot_study/basic-elk-cluster/README.md

 ﻿### Info

-clone on [Elastic APM-Server Lab](https://github.com/SMin1620/Elastic_APM_Lab) ELK applications cluster for APM learning  testing (aftera failed to vanilla install of `apm-server` on a a custom Vagrant box with other components installed)
+This dieectory contains a project that started from the clone of [Elastic APM-Server Lab](https://github.com/SMin1620/Elastic_APM_Lab) ELK applications cluster for APM learning.
+A vanilla Vagrant box  install of `apm-server` combined with other components turns out to be complex to maintain.

 ![Docker Cluster](https://github.com/sergueik/springboot_study/blob/master/basic-elk-cluster/screenshots/capture-cluster.png)

 ### Usage

-* pull the latest __7.x__ images
+* pull the latest __7.x__ ELK images

 ```sh
 ELK_VERSION=7.17.7